Frequently Asked Questions

 What can I do with a history major?

-Hundreds of Historians have gone on to be successful lawyers, and a number of our alums are judges.
-Many also pursue work in museums as public historians and preservationists.
+A better question is what can't you do with a history major!
+Hundreds of our history alums have gone on to be successfully pursue work in museums, businesses and public offices.
+Many have also become lawyers, and a number of our alums are judges.
 In addition, dozens of former history students have become officers in the U.S. Military.
-Even though it seems less likely, several have combined history with pre-med and gone on to be physicians.
+While demanding, several of our students have even combined history with pre-med and gone on to be physicians.
 Finally, many history majors have gone into education, teaching in secondary school and colleges, as well as serving as principals and even college presidents - 5 of the last 9 presidents of CSB and SJU have been historians!